AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   planet-fixed coordinates
 - updated :ref:`spacecraftLocation` to handle cases where the closed approach point to the planet is outside the spacecraft-spacecraft interval
+- added new :ref:`scenarioAerocapture` which simulates an aerocapture scenario

 Version 2.1.2 (March 12, 2022)